Thursday, August 25, 2016

 This is Robert De Niro’s best performance in years.

-Usher made Sugar more human.
+Usher made the legendary boxer Sugar Ray Leonard seem more human.

 3 comments: